National Movement (Poland): Parliamentary elections 2019

-For the 2019 elections the National Movement continued to be part of the Confederation and the coalition was one of only five electoral committees with candidates in all electoral districts.
+For the 2019 elections, the National Movement continued to be part of the Confederation and the coalition was one of only five electoral committees with candidates in all electoral districts.
 This time they made it into the Sejm with 6.81% of the vote.
-The coalition got 11 MPs, of which 5 belong to the National Movement.
+The coalition got 11 MPs, of which five belong to the National Movement.

 Presidential elections in 2020

-For the upcoming Polish presidential election in 2020 the Confederation had a primary.
+For the Polish presidential election in 2020, the Confederation had a primary.
 Vice-chairman Krzysztof Bosak ran in the primary as the candidate for the National Movement.
-He won the primary and was nominated by the Confederation on January 18.
+He won the primary and was nominated by the Confederation on 18 January.